The Ultimate Guide to Ethical Investing for Muslim Professionals

 • Sharia Screening Process

-• Screening Investments: Learn how to screen investments for Sharia compliance using tools and resources available for finding Halal investments.
+• Screening Investments: Learn how to screen investments for Shariah compliance using tools and resources available for finding Halal investments.
 Platforms like Zoya, IdealRatings and Musaffa provide comprehensive screening services to ensure investments meet Islamic criteria.

 • Ongoing Compliance: Regularly review and monitor your investments to ensure continued compliance with Islamic principles.
 This process helps maintain the integrity of your ethical investment portfolio.